mFulton07/AtlasExtinction/README.md

 * You have cc'd into the AtlasExtinction directory

-To get SDSS gri-passband dust extinction (Schlafly & Finkbeiner (2011)), populate altas_object_positions.csv with:
+To get Pan-STARRS gri-passband dust extinction (Schlafly & Finkbeiner (2011)), populate altas_object_positions.csv with:

 * A list of ATLAS Names (optional)
 * RA and Dec coordinates in degrees (mandatory)